-The Company's activities expose it to a number of financial risks including credit risk, cash flow risk, liquidity risk and price risk.
-The use of financial derivatives to manage risks is subject to Board approval and no financial derivatives are used for speculative purposes.
+The Company's activity expose it to a number of financial risks including eash flow risk, credit risk, liquidity risk and price risk.
+The use of financial derivatives to manage risks is subject to board approval and no financial derivatives are used for speculative purposes.